-This financial ratios report provides an in-depth analysis of Apple Inc.'s financial performance for the years 2020, 2021, and 2022, focusing on four key areas: profitability, solvency, efficiency, and valuation.
+This report provides an analysis of Apple Inc.'s financial performance, focusing on key financial ratios that evaluate its liquidity, profitability, solvency, efficiency, and valuation.
+Apple Inc., a global leader in consumer electronics, software, and services, has consistently demonstrated strong financial health and operational efficiency.